Lost-Crow23/DevOps_with_Cloud_AWS/AMI.readme.md

 <img width="1199" alt="Step10 Click connect on ami " src="https://user-images.githubusercontent.com/126012715/232089386-85b80841-339e-4dce-8e18-03694b5ca930.png">

-- Click the connect and follow the steps as shown.
+- Click the connect and follow the steps as shown to enter it into git bash terminal.

 - `chmod 400 tech221.pem`